pearsonkyle/Neural-Nebula/README.md

 Use the generator, for an example see the (`save_imgs()`)[] method

 ## Animating the training steps
-use Imagemagick or ffmpeg to create a gif
+check the directory images/ and then use Imagemagick or ffmpeg to create a gif

 `ffmpeg -framerate 2 -pattern_type glob -i 'nebula*%d.png' -r 15 -vf scale=512:-1 nebula.gif`